turingschool/curriculum/source/projects/store_engine.markdown

 * Increase the quantity of a product in my cart
 * Checkout by entering my billing information, shipping address, and email address
 * View the status of my order at a special, unique URL
   * The status displays the order total, date, and products with quantity purchased

 ### Security and Usability

-* Public Users should not be allowed to view the administrator screens or use administrator functionality
+* Public User should not be allowed to view the administrator screens or use administrator functionality
 * A Public User may not view another public user's orders
 * A Public User must be logged in to make a purchase
 * A Public User does not need to be logged in to browse items or categories
 * A Public User does not need to be logged in to add items to a cart
 * If a Public User is logged out with items in their cart, logging in does not empty the cart
 * A Public User may not make themselves an administrator
 * A Public User may view the details of a product they have purchased
     * If the product is retired, this must be displayed to the user